Fennel Infused Flounder

 ¾ cup all-purpose flour

-½ tsp black pepper
+½ tsp black

 ½ tsp choice seasonings (like cayenne, etc) optional